NewValleyChurch/documentation-theme-jekyll/pages/hassio/home-assistant-change-log.md

 toc: false
 summary: "A list of changes to HASSIO automation system."
 ---

+## 7-30-2018

+-	// Added Meagan's iPhone to the sensors and uploaded avatar.

 ## 7-14-2018

 -	// Reconfigured Raspberry Pi3 to use Ethernet port as primary connection.